Student Spotlight: Lucy Montalbano

 Montalbano liked COD for other reasons: its recent growth and renovations, its close in proximity to her home, and especially the caliber of the instructors.
 Through them she improved her skills while exploring food science.

 “I became much more adept at handling and diffusing situations with different personality types, and my love for and knowledge of food science increased due to the efficient way my instructors covered the teaching material,” she said.
 “Networking is also a huge part of what I’ve seen in this field, and I made many new friendships and connections through the program.”

 While at COD, she took advantage of as many unique learning opportunities as possible.

 “A few of my highlights included picking grapes and making wine, interning at a regional food manufacturer and designing new formulas to use in production, catering an event for COD’s faculty, and hosting a networking event for the RCA (Research Chefs Association).
 I truly had a blast while also learning so much!”

 After earning her Associate in Applied Science in Culinology and graduating with high honors, Montalbano is continuing her studies at Dominican University, pursuing a bachelor’s degree in Culinology and Food Science.
 She would like to start a career in food marketing, research and development, or flavor development.

 She highly recommends College of DuPage to any students considering the Culinary Arts program.

 “COD offers a brilliant, affordable program that is the marvel of other schools for both its convenience and excellence,” she said.
 “Personally, I feel that the instructors and chefs really work with you and help you in your studies.
 I’ve heard many times throughout my classes that we can always learn something new.

-“The instructors here are marvelous and you can see that they really want to help you succeed.
-I have enjoyed my time at COD immensely and urge others to consider it.”
+“The instructors are marvelous and you can see that they really want to help you succeed.
+I absolutely loved my time at COD and urge others to consider it.”

 College of DuPage